'Friends: The Reunion' web special review: A nostalgia cocktail that runs too long

 That said, the matter at hand is a reunion special, which is an acknowledged exercise in self-congratulation.
 In that context, Friends: The Reunion is a pleasant enough diversion.
 It is, thankfully, not another series episode after 17 years.
 It's a kind-of unscripted streaming special and a nostalgia cocktail designed in every way to tug at the heartstrings.

-It begins with the six lead actors making an entrance one by one to take in a rebuilt Friends set on the original soundstage, Stage 24, at the Warner Bros.
+It begins with the six lead actors making an entrance one by one to soak up a rebuilt Friends set on the original soundstage, Stage 24, at the Warner Bros.
 Studio lot in Burbank, California.
 Tears are shed and casual banter is exchanged to set up a clear tone for the reunion.
-This is a love-fest of a trip down memory lane and we're unapologetic about it.
+This is intended as a heartwarming trip down memory lane and we're unapologetic about the love-fest to come.

-The gang is all back - Jennifer Aniston (Rachel), Courteney Cox (Monica), Lisa Kudrow (Phoebe), Matt LeBlanc (Joey), Matthew Perry (Chandler), and David Schwimmer (Ross) are older, wiser and looking a little puffy around the edges.
-What follows are a set of vignettes that are meant to celebrate what people love about the series, which has been viewed and rewatched - about 100 billion times across all platforms.
-The segments include table reads, celebrity interviews, archive clips, a trivia game and casual chats with late-night host James Corden.
+The gang is all back - Jennifer Aniston (Rachel), Courteney Cox (Monica), Lisa Kudrow (Phoebe), Matt LeBlanc (Joey), Matthew Perry (Chandler), and David Schwimmer (Ross) are older, hopefully wiser and are all looking a little puffy around the edges.
+What follows are a set of vignettes that are meant to celebrate what people love about the series, which has been viewed and rewatched they say - about 100 billion times across all platforms.
+The segments include table reads, celebrity interviews, archive clips, their renowned trivia game and casual chats with late-night host James Corden.

-If you're a fan of behind-the-scenes reels and special features sections on Blu-rays, this reunion is a feast with no end.
+If you're a fan of behind-the-scenes reels and special features sections on Blu-rays, this reunion is an endless buffet.

 The Ones That Worked